 The new IKEA co-worker clothing uses recycled polyester, cotton from more sustainable sources and Tencel, a fiber made of wood pulp from trees grown and replaced on specialized farms.
 Efficiently using resources should lead to production with minimal waste of materials, water, energy and chemicals.
 Plus, the clothing should be recyclable when reaching the end of its lifespan.

-New co-worker clothes as part of a bigger update in the IKEA visual identity
+Part of a bigger update in our visual identity

 The new co-worker clothing collection is part of a bigger update of the IKEA visual identity that also includes a new font called Noto IKEA that replaces Verdana, a refreshed IKEA logo and a new range of disposables (such as coffee cups), a new concept for food packaging, updated IKEA Food shopping tools (such a trays), new trade dress for use in all IKEA Food meeting points and new food merchandising equipment, among others.

-The complete set of updates will be implemented in different phases but the aim is to have all of them done by 2022-23.
+The complete set of updates will be implemented in different phases but the aim is for completion by 2022-23.